kai824/tp/docs/UserGuide.md

 ### Sorting entries by an attribute: `sort`

-Sorts the current view of entries by the value of the specified attribute name in alphabetical order.
+Sorts the current view of entries by the value of the specified attribute name in alphabetically ascending or descending order.

-Format: `sort a/ATTRIBUTE_NAME`
+Format: `sort a/ATTRIBUTE_NAME [o/ORDER]`
 * Entries without the specified attribute will be placed at the back while preserving their internal order prior to the command.
   * In the above scenario, a warning will indicate the last entry in the current view that contains the specified attribute name, if any; otherwise, it will display a warning that the specified attribute is missing.
 * `ATTRIBUTE_NAME` is matched case-insensitively.
 For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`.
+* If no `ORDER` is specified, entries will be sorted in ascending order by default.
+Otherwise, the first character of the user input (case-insensitive) will determine the order: if it starts with 'a', entries will be sorted in ascending order; if it starts with 'd', they will be sorted in descending order.
 * Attribute names are tolerant of typos.
 If no attribute with the specified attribute name is found due to a minor typo, the app corrects it.
 * There is no option to specify sorting in reverse order.

 Example:
-* `sort a/major` sorts all entries with the `Major` attribute by lexicographical order of the attribute value of `Major`.
+* `sort a/major` sorts all entries with the `Major` attribute by alphabetically ascending order of the attribute value of `Major`.
+* `sort a/location` sorts all entries with the `location` attribute by alphabetically descending order of the attribute value of `Location`.

 ### Sorting entries by the numerical value of an attribute: `sort-num`

-Sorts the current view of entries by the numeric value of the specified attribute name in ascending order.
+Sorts the current view of entries by the numeric value of the specified attribute name in ascending or descending order.

-Format: `sort-num a/ATTRIBUTE_NAME`
+Format: `sort-num a/ATTRIBUTE_NAME [o/ORDER]`

 * For each attribute value which can be parsed into a number, its numerical value will be stored.
 * Entries without the specified attribute will be placed at the back while preserving their internal order prior to the command.